mmoayyed/mmoayyed.github.io/_posts/2019-02-07-cas61-healthstatus-springboot.md

 ## Health Indicators

 The `health` endpoint provided by Spring Boot is set to check the status of your running CAS server.
 It is often used by monitoring software to alert someone when a production system goes down.
 Health information is collected from the content of a *registry* that has collected, at runtime, reports from `HealthIndicator` components and monitors.
+{% include googlead1.html  %}
 Spring Boot includes a number of auto-configured `HealthIndicator`s and CAS presents a few of its own.
 The final system state is derived by an *aggregator* which sorts the statuses from each `HealthIndicator` based on an ordered list of statuses.
 The first status in the sorted list is used as the overall health status.

 <div class="alert alert-warning">
   <strong>Hey!</strong><br/>If you have monitoring software that tries to check for CAS server status by continuously invoking the <code>/login</code> endpoint, stop doing that.
 You should be using <code>status</code> or <code>health</code> instead.